platformps/exercise.javascript_printing-shapes/README.md

 * **Description**
     * You are provided with a file located at `./assets/js/shapes.js`
     * Edit the file by defining each of the respective function-stubs.
-    * The objective is to create a program which will print shapes with dimensions dependent on user-input.
+    * The objective is to create a program which will returns a String representative of particular shapes with dimensions dependent on user-input.